rcgoodfellow/murphys-web/_posts/2017-05-26-distributed-walrus.markdown

 - **name**
 - **timeout** - in seconds
 - **success criteria** - 3 valued tuple containing
-  + **status**: a diagnostic level that is one of [error, warning, ok]
+  + **status**: a diagnostic level that is one of `[error, warning, ok]`
   + **who**: the participant within the distributed system that produced the message
   + **message**: a diagnostic string
-- **failure criteria** - same as success criteria
+- **failure criteria** - same format as success criteria

 When all of the success criteria are observable by the test runner, the test is considered to be a success.
 If any of the failure criteria are observable by the test runner, the test is considered to have failed.
 Collectively each triple is referred to as a test diagnostic.
 Diagnostics are visible to the test runner when it can see them in the Walrus collector.
 A collector is simply a [Redis](https://redis.io) database with a few [associated conventions](https://github.com/rcgoodfellow/walrustf/blob/master/doc/dspec.md) to support the Walrus test semantics.
-The Walrus test framework comes with a test runner called [wtf](https://github.com/rcgoodfellow/walrustf/blob/master/wtf/wtf.go) is used to run tests.
+The Walrus test framework comes with a test runner called [wtf](https://github.com/rcgoodfellow/walrustf/blob/master/wtf/wtf.go) that is used to run tests.
 Just point it at you test JSON file and let it run.
 The output looks like this

 <img src="https://mirror.deterlab.net/rvn/doc/walrus-out.png" style="width:50%" class="center-image" />

 WalrusTF adopts a driver model when it comes to language support.
 Right now there are drivers for C, Python, Perl and Bash.
-Contributions for other new languages are always welcome.
+Contributions for other new languages are always welcome!
 The test we are working with now uses the Bash driver on the `n0` and `n1` nodes.
 The [code](https://github.com/rcgoodfellow/raven/blob/master/models/2net/config/files/node/pingtest.sh) is very simple, it just tries to ping some node repeatedly on a 1 second interval.
 If the ping is successful, an `ok` diagnostic is sent to walrus with the hostname of the participant running the test.
 If the ping is not successful a `warning` diagnostic is sent.

 ```shell
 echo "starting ping test"